The Neighbors: Income

 The most common language spoken in the Pavonia

-neighborhood is Spanish, spoken by 62.2% of households.
-Other important languages spoken here include English and Vietnamese.
+neighborhood is Spanish, spoken by 60.6% of households.
+Other important languages spoken here include English, Vietnamese and Mon-Khmer (the dominant language of Cambodia).